huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

-### Mini-demo: Service Internal Traffic Policy
+### Service Internal Traffic Policy

 Scenario:

-> * Simulate how Service Internal Traffic Policy works.
+ * Simulate how Service Internal Traffic Policy works.
-> * Expected result:
+ * Expected result:
->     * With setting Service `internalTrafficPolicy: Local`, the Service only route internal traffic within the nodes that Pods are running.
+     * With setting Service `internalTrafficPolicy: Local`, the Service only route internal traffic within the nodes that Pods are running.

 Backgroud: